Here's How To Watch 'Barbie' (2023) Free Online Streaming At Home

 Otherwise, you’ll just have to wait for it to become available to rent or purchase on digital platforms like Amazon, Vudu, YouTube and Apple or become available to stream on Max.

-At the moment, you can watch Barbie at your local theater.
-But like most movies these days, it should hit a streaming website in the near future.
+At the moment, viewers can only watch Barbie in their local movie theater.
+But it shouldn't be too long before the flick becomes available for at-home viewing.

-Barbie should eventually be released on Max, rather than Netflix or Disney+, given it's a Warner Bros. movie.
-A streaming release date has not yet been announced.
+When it comes to the production studio behind the Barbie movie, Warner Bros. is distributing the film to cinemas worldwide.
+But the media conglomerate also has a hand in the streaming business as they also own Max (formerly known as HBO Max), which has a ton of films available.
+If we can infer on where Barbie will likely end up after the box office, it's plausible that it will land on the streamer.

+As far as when viewers can watch Barbie online, that's currently to be determined.
+Most new films land on Max within 45 days of it being in theaters, as fans witnessed with the movie The Menu going to the site six weeks after it debuted.
+If Barbie follows a similar pattern, then subscribers can expect to start streaming the movie just before Labor Day weekend in September 2023.

+Warner Bros.
+Discovery hasn’t revealed the release date for when Barbie will hit streaming, but looking back at their past releases, audiences can get a rough idea of when the film might be released online.

-Warner's last two movies to hit Max — Evil Dead Rise and Shazam!
-Fury of the Gods — were added to the service 63 days and 67 days, respectively, after their theatrical debuts.
-Should Warner Bros. follow suit here, Barbie could hit Max as early as late September.
+The last two Warner films to release on Max were Evil Dead Rise and Shazam!
+Fury of the Gods came onto the service 63 days and 67 days, respectively, after their cinematic release.

+If Barbie follows a similar release pattern and comes 65 days later, the film could arrive on Max around September 24.

+Of course, if Barbie is a box office smash, Warner might delay putting the film onto streaming so it can continue to make a profit in cinemas.
+The film might not be available to stream in this scenario until much later in the year.

 When Will Barbie Be Available On HBO Max?